Table of Contents

 6. Mouth Infections:

 Gum disease is a prevalent mouth infection.
-When plaque forms in the tooth due to poor oral hygiene and is not treated soon enough, it hardens and discolors to form a thicker coat (tartar).
+When plaque forms in the tooth due to poor oral hygiene and is not treated soon enough, it hardens and discolors to create a thicker coat (tartar).
 This irritates the gum and causes pockets where more decaying food particles can hide, causing the gum to be infected (periodontitis) and may lead to bad breath (7).

 7. Other common causes of bad breath include